And Get Shit Done

 1.Be aware of it.
 Whether it’s your finances, health, home, or career, start noticing the areas of your life that need to be taken care of.
 Don’t judge, blame, or criticize yourself.
 Identify where you have been procrastinating the most and tackle that area first.

-2. Go do.
+3. Go do.
 I know this is the one you don’t want to hear because watching your favorite TV series is more entertaining than getting your ass off the couch.
 Nevertheless, success isn’t going to knock on your door and say: “Hey, here’s 5000 dollars because you have been so good at watching Breaking Bad”.
-Unfortunately, that doesn’t happen.
 You have to discipline yourself to split your time in a productive way.
 Ask this question when you start your day, preferably write it down: What 3 tasks, if performed, will make me feel accomplished at the end of the day?
-Perhaps working out for thirty minutes, working on your academic paper or cleaning your house.
+Perhaps working out for thirty minutes, working on your academic paper or working on your business.
 Let me quote Eric Thomas here, one of my favorite motivational speakers:

 “When you are great, you attract great!
 When you are average, you attract average.”

-3. Put that shit on airplane mode.
+4. Put that shit on airplane mode.
 Yes, I am talking about your mobile phone.
 We live in a world ruled by our smartphones.
-We forget to live in the present moment because we are too busy checking WhatsApp, Facebook, Instagram, Twitter, etc. A task that could be done in 20 minutes ends up taking forever if you are constantly checking your social media feeds.
+A task that could be done in 20 minutes ends up taking forever if you are constantly checking your social media feeds.
 I am not against social media, in fact, I love the way it helps us connect and reach millions of people.
 However, when it comes to getting shit done, you have to FOCUS and avoid any kind of distraction.

 What I find really useful is to set my mobile to airplane mode or do not disturb so no one can interrupt me when I am working.
-Of course, if you are expecting an important call, keeping your mobile off is not a good idea.
 Try to do this whenever you need to focus on something, and you will be amazed by the productivity levels you can reach.

 5. Surround yourself with result makers.
 Spend time with people who get it.
 People who want to be better at what they do or people who are already where you want to be.
-Collaborative work is the best thing you can do to enhance your business, career, or any other aspect of your life.
-If you want to start your own business or improve the one you already have, ask people who are experts in that field.
-Getting people involved who have the same level of passion in your vision as you, brings better results.
+Building positive relationships is the best thing you can do to enhance your business, career, or any other aspect of your life.
+And when it comes to collaboration, getting involved with people who have the same level of passion in your vision as you, brings better results.

-8. Read More.
+7. Read More.
 You can add to your expertise and skills just by making use of your library more often.
 If you want to be better at math, read about math, if you want to be better at business, read about business.
 Reading will expand your knowledge and give you a feeling of satisfaction and enjoyment.
-When I don’t read, I have the feeling I am not learning anything new, and growth cannot happen.
-I split my reading time into three categories: Educational (I read language books for one hour in the afternoons), spiritual (I like reading the bible with my partner after dinner for ten minutes), and entertainment (before going to bed, I read my favorite novel for twenty or thirty minutes).
+I split my reading time into three categories: Educational, spiritual and entertainment.

 It is less probable for you to think you are procrastinating after having read a good book for one hour than having watched a reality show.
 You can learn something in both cases, but reading gives us a better feeling of achievement.

-10. Exercise.
+9. Exercise.
 If you can find 20 minutes to check Facebook, you can make time to do ten burpees, ten sit-ups, and ten squats.
 I don’t buy into the “I don’t have time” excuse.
 If you don’t have time to take care of your health, there’s something seriously wrong!
 Get into the habit of moving and exercising.
-If you want to start with something challenging but doable, this workout routine will get you coming for more every day.
+If you want to start with something challenging but doable, T25 will get you coming for more every day.
 It is only 25 minutes a day!